Bilal2453/coro-docs/docs/coro-http.md

 ## Structures
 Here are the data structures (tables usually) used by the library's functions, either as returns or as parameters.
 They were moved and linked to here to safe up space.
 Since they usually are repetitive and/or fairly big.

 The `@string` syntax in this section links where the said structure was used TODO[9].
-Any function referring to one of the listed structures here will also give a link at its type definition for easier browsing.
+Any function referring to one of the listed structures will also link the said structure at its types definition for easier browsing.

 ### HTTP Header
 A table structure representing an HTTP(s) header.
-The structure is a two-length strings array, the first entry is the header-name, and the second entry is the header-value, both as string.
+The structure is a two-length array of strings, the first entry is the header-name, and the second entry is the header-value.
 See the [rfc2616 paper](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html) for more details about the officially acceptable HTTP headers.

 #### The Structuring
 **Full**: `{header-name, header-value}`.